Abhinav-Chdhary/Shopflo-assignment/README.md

   - content is text

 ## Scalability modifications done:

-- Overriden default primary key of mongoDb to use 'uniqueId', making 'analysis calls faster'
 - using a algorithm of linear time complexity for analysis calls

 ## Scalibility potential changes:
+- override default document id
 - Use redis to cache analysis calls
 - Store analysis of a post when it is created
   (there would be a memory trade-off for this)